Love Story

 King Pedro And Inês de Castro, The Judgement Day scene in Inês de Castro's tomb, Alcobaça Monastery, Alcobaça, Portugal.

-The Judgement Day scene in Inês de Castro’s tomb, c.
+The Judgment Day scene in Inês de Castro’s tomb, c.
 1360, Alcobaça Monastery, Alcobaça, Portugal.
 Google Arts&Culture.
 Detail.

-On the sarcophagus, we can see scenes of Christ’s life: the sides show Christ’s Childhood and the head and feet Christ’s Calvary and the Final Judgement.
-There’s a belief that with this last scene King Pedro wanted to show that he and Inês de Castro had a place in heaven, unlike the people who did them wrong, like his father and her killers.
-On the bottom left we can see the dead who resurrect and go out of their graves.
+On the sarcophagus, we can see scenes of Christ’s life: the sides show Christ’s childhood, and the head and feet show Christ’s Calvary and the Final Judgment.
+There is a belief that with this last scene, King Pedro wanted to show that he and Inês de Castro had a place in heaven, unlike the people who did them wrong, like his father and her killers.
+On the bottom left, we can see the dead who resurrect and leave their graves.
 God is at the top center watching over everything.

 King Pedro And Inês de Castro,King Pedro's tomb, Alcobaça Monastery, Alcobaça, Portugal